-My goal for this website was to try to understand a system that has an enormous financial impact on everyone, but makes almost no sense to anyone.
+My goal for this website (and book) was to try to understand a system that has an enormous financial impact on everyone, but makes almost no sense to anyone.
 It's a system with hidden costs, enormous mark ups to discourage direct payment and a labyrinth of billing and reimbursement schedules that almost guarantee that no person directly involved could ever understand it.
 And we've started to see why this system is set up this way, who benefits from it, and who loses.
 The question is: How did it get this way?

 I’ve only been in practice for about a decade and the system, as it is, began evolving long before my medical career began.
 Still, I can only guess that decades ago when insurance companies started to pay for medical costs, no one intended for it to end up like this.
 Insurance companies were originally run by doctors.
 Their idea was to spread the risk.
 They had a sense that getting sick usually wasn't fair, so going bankrupt because you were sick probably also wasn't fair.
 They had the idea that pooling people in advance made it easier on everyone, and improved access to healthcare.

 It's a great irony that only a few years later, some business people (people who are very good with money, but not so interested in medicine) realized that they could make a lot of money on health insurance if they created a special insurance plan that excluded the sickest people.
 In other words, insurance for people who probably didn't need it, which was very different from the original idea of health insurance for everyone, but far more profitable.
 The idea of preexisting conditions is almost as old as health insurance itself.